Cloud Backup FAQ

-- The user has deleted the Cloud Files container where their backups are stored.
+- The Cloud Files container where your backups are stored has been deleted.

-To resolve this error, do not delete the z_DO_NOT_DELETE_CloudBackup container in your Cloud Files account; it is used for backup.
-If you have accidentally deleted this container, contact Rackspace Support.
+To resolve this error, ensure that you do not delete the z_DO_NOT_DELETE_CloudBackup container in your Cloud Files account because it is used for backups.
+If you accidentally delete this container, contact Rackspace Support.

 What is Rackspace Cloud Backup?

-Rackspace Cloud Backup is a service that allows you to select and back up specific files and folders from your Cloud Server.
-You can schedule any number of Backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.
+Cloud Backup is a service that enables you to select and back up specific files and folders from your Cloud Server.
+You can schedule any number of backup jobs, and restore to the same system or a different one, giving you the flexibility and power to work with your schedule and your data.

-For information on getting started with Cloud Backup, see our introduction for Cloud Backup.
+For information on getting started with Cloud Backup, see our introduction to Cloud Backup.

-Can Cloud Backup change my system config file, even after I have modified it?
+Can Cloud Backup change my system configuration file, even after I have modified it?

-Yes - Some Ubuntu users have older agents installed on their machines.
-In order to communicate properly with your system, the config file may need to be overwritten with a current version.
+Yes.
+Some Ubuntu® users have older agents installed on their machines.
+In order to communicate properly with your system, the configuration file might need to be overwritten with a current version.

-Cloud Backup double-checks to make sure files get written properly when backed up and restored.
-However, if an uploaded file is corrupt, it will get backed up and restored as corrupted.
+Cloud Backup double-checks to make sure files get written properly when they are backed up and restored.
+However, if an uploaded file is corrupt, it is backed up and restored as corrupted.
 The backup and restore processes themselves should never corrupt files.
-File corruption occurring in Cloud Files itself may render the backup unusable, should this ever occur.
+If file corruption occurs in Cloud Files itself, it might render the backup unusable.

 What happens if I lose my encryption key?

 Rackspace does not store customer encryption keys.
-Only you will know and be able to access your encryption passphrase.
-If you forget your passphrase, you will not be able to restore data from your backups.
+Only you know and are able to access your encryption passphrase.
+If you forget your passphrase, you are not be able to restore data from your backups.

 For more information, see the section on Setting up encryption on your Cloud Backup system in the list of Cloud Backup actions.

-How do I generate a Rackspace Cloud Backup Encryption key?
+How do I generate a Cloud Backup encryption key?

-If you wish to create your own encrypted key and bypass the default client-side encryption, please refer to this article on using OpenSSL to generate a key.
+If you want to create your own encrypted key and bypass the default client-side encryption, see Generate your encrypted key in Cloud Backup.